amandeepkaur2024/Data-Science-Job/README.md

 **Description of Dataset**<br>
 This dataset comprises a collection of job listings in the field of data science, sourced from a web scraping of job boards and employment websites.
 The dataset includes the following fields:

-Salary Estimate: Estimated salary range for each job listing, provided in textual format.
+Salary Estimate: Estimated salary range for each job listing, provided in textual format.<br>
-Job Description: Detailed description of the job responsibilities, qualifications, and requirements.
+Job Description: Detailed description of the job responsibilities, qualifications, and requirements.<br>
-Rating: Rating or reputation of the company based on employee reviews or other metrics.
+Rating: Rating or reputation of the company based on employee reviews or other metrics.<br>
-Company Name: Name of the hiring company or organization.
+Company Name: Name of the hiring company or organization.<br>
-Location: Geographical location of the job (city, state, country).
+Location: Geographical location of the job (city, state, country).<br>
-Headquarters: Location of the company's headquarters.
+Headquarters: Location of the company's headquarters.<br>
-Size: Size category of the company (e.g., small, medium, large) based on employee count.
+Size: Size category of the company (e.g., small, medium, large) based on employee count.<br>
-Founded: Year when the company was founded.
+Founded: Year when the company was founded.<br>
-Type of Ownership: Ownership structure of the company (e.g., public, private, nonprofit).
+Type of Ownership: Ownership structure of the company (e.g., public, private, nonprofit).<br>
-Industry: Industry or sector to which the company belongs.
+Industry: Industry or sector to which the company belongs.<br>
-Sector: Broad sector classification of the company's industry (e.g., Technology, Healthcare, Finance).
+Sector: Broad sector classification of the company's industry (e.g., Technology, Healthcare, Finance).<br>
-Revenue: Revenue range of the company.
+Revenue: Revenue range of the company.<br>
-Competitors: Names of competitor companies within the same industry.
+Competitors: Names of competitor companies within the same industry.<br>

 [Dataset](https://www.kaggle.com/datasets/rkb0023/glassdoor-data-science-jobs)